Skip to main content

 What is live streaming?

-Live streaming is also different from videoconferencing because live streaming usually refers to one creator with many viewers watching; the viewers usually can’t communicate with the streamer or each other via video, but only within a live chat.
+Live streaming is also different from videoconferencing because live streaming usually refers to one creator with many viewers watching; the viewers usually can’t communicate with the streamer or each other via video, but only via messages in the chat.
 Whereas videoconferencing services like Skype, Zoom and Microsoft Teams connect multiple people.

 How does live streaming work?